-Additional absences for any course during a quarter will result in a failing grade and necessitate re-taking the course.
+Please Note: Missing more than 1/3 of any course during a quarter will result in a failing grade and necessitate retaking the course.
 Only under profound circumstances will Education Council waive or alter this requirement.
 Excessive unexcused absences may be cause for academic probation or academic disqualification (see section on Academic Standing).

-Attendance - Online Policy
+Attendance Policy - Online

 Students completing coursework online are required to participate actively in online course activities.
-Online course activities include, but are not limited to: reading lesson presentations;

-reading and responding to discussion topics posted by instructors and fellow students; completing lesson assignments, group projects, and term projects; maintaining contact with instructors and peers using course e-mail, chat rooms and/or the discussion board.
+Online course activities include, but are not limited to: reading or listening to lesson presentations; reading and responding to discussion topics posted by instructors and fellow students; completing lesson assignments, group projects, and term projects; maintaining contact with instructors and peers by using course e-mail, chat rooms and/or the discussion board.

-For courses taught entirely online, regular activity is considered to be a minimum of logging in three times a week and posting at least one discussion question response each week for each course offered during a particular quarter.
+For courses taught entirely online, regular activity is considered to be a minimum of logging in three times a week and posting at least one discussion question response each week for each course offered during a particular quarter in accordance with the course requirements.
 Please refer to each individual instructor's guidelines.
+In the online classes, weekly posts count towards class attendance, although students may miss up to one-third of online activity.

-Engaged Humanities students meet the required contact hours for each 2-unit course by attending the on-campus class session, which is approximately 12 hours for each course, and by completing the remaining necessary 10 contact hours for each course online.
-Students must login several times a week, for a total of one hour per week per course, to complete the discussion questions and assignments.
+Students in the hybrid programs meet the required contact hours for each course by attending the on-campus class session, (approximately 10.5 hours for each 2 unit course, and 15.5 hours for each three unit course) and by completing the remaining necessary contact hours for each course online (approximately 9.5 hours for each two unit course, and 14.5 hours for each three unit course).
+Students should expect to login several times a week to complete the discussion questions and assignments.

-Important: Although students are allowed to miss up to one-third online and in-session coursework, absences can severely compromise the learning experience and retention of information in a distance-learning environment.
+Important Note: Although students are allowed to miss up to one-third of online and in-session coursework, absences can severely compromise the learning experience and retention of information in a distance-learning environment.
 For this reason, Pacifica strongly discourages students from missing any on-campus class sessions or assigned online activities.
 Excessive absences may result in academic probation or disqualification (see section on Academic Standing).